Flag of Shetland: History

 All independent Nordic countries have adopted flags with the cross on it in the modern period, and while the Nordic cross is named for its use in the national flags of the Nordic nations, the term is used universally by vexillologists, in reference not only to the flags of the Nordic countries but to other flags with similar designs.
 The cross design represents Christianity, and was first seen in the Dannebrog, the national flag of Denmark in the first half of the 13th century.

 The islands of Shetland came to be under Scottish control as a dowry for a wedding paid by Christian I. They continued to have a very Scandinavian culture, though.
 Banners of the arms of the local council authorities of Lerwick and Shetland were probably flown as flags around the island prior to the current one, which was design in 1969 by students Roy Grønneberg and Bill Adams, designed to show the intersection between Scandinavian (by using the Nordic Cross) and British (by using the colours of the Scottish Saltire) cultures present on the island.

 Maurice Mullay, who worked at Shetland's tourist office in 1985, visited Sweden, who were inspired by the flag.
 Swedish ships then began flying the flag on visits to the island.
 Although still unofficial at this time, it was flown as the flag of Shetland at the 1985 Island Games in the Isle of Man.
 In 2005 the Lord Lyon officially granted the flag to the council.
 The flag was flown by Shetland at the 2005 Island Games.
-Though at this time there was a rival flag that was similar but with a red square in the intersection of the cross, to make the ties to the Union Jack more clear that was advocated for by some residents, though its use declined following the adoption of the official flag.
+Although at this time there was a rival flag that was similar but with a red square in the intersection of the cross, to make the ties to the Union Jack clearer, which was favoured by some residents.
+However, its use declined following the adoption of the official flag.